Philly taco

-A Philly taco, also known as South Street Sushi, or the Lorenzo's-Jim's Challenge, is a sandwich consisting of a cheesesteak wrapped in a jumbo slice.
+A Philly taco, also known as the Lorenzo's-Jim's Challenge, is a sandwich consisting of a cheesesteak wrapped in a jumbo slice.

 History

 The Philly taco was created by Jeff Barg and Adam Gordon in 2003.
 The Philly taco was intended as a challenge on South Street, the location of the stores where challengers needed to buy the pizza slice, and then buy the cheesesteak a block away, and then assemble the dish.
 The dish was then created by wrapping the Lorenzo's pizza slice around a Jim's South Street cheesesteak.

 In 2003, Barg wrote about the dish in the Philadelphia Weekly as "the Lorenzo's-Jim's Challenge" in the "Top 5 of the moment".
 On The Pizza Show featured episode, Barg acknowledged that he did not mention that it was: "...something that my friend and I made up, I wrote about it as though it were 'a thing' that people do.
 And then it became a thing that people do, and now it's become this great Philly institution."

 As a "combination" dish, it has been described by the Philly Insiders' Michael Klein as "...a turducken for drunks and stoners."